Screenix

 Pros

-• Free and open source
+• Free and open source with a large plugin ecosystem

-• Best option for live streaming
+• Built-in support for live streaming to Twitch and YouTube

 Cons

-• No automatic zoom or cursor effects
+• No automatic zoom or cursor effects, you will need to add those in a separate editor

 3